Westerstede

 It is known for hosting the Rhodo Festival, the biggest exhibition of rhododendrons in Europe.
-The festival is hosted every four years (next time in 2023).
+The festival is hosted every four years (next time in 2027).

 The villages of Burgforde, Eggeloge, Felde, Fikensolt, Garnholt, Gießelhorst, Halsbek, Halstrup, Hollriede, Hollwege, Hollwegerfeld, Hüllstede, Ihausen, Ihorst, Karlshof, Linswege, Linswegerfeld, Mansie, Lindern, Moorburg, Neuengland, Ocholt, Ocholterfeld, Ollenharde, Petersfeld, Tarbarg, Torsholt, Westerloy, Westerloyerfeld and Westerstederfeld are part of Westerstede.

 The railway station of Westerstede is located in the village of Ocholt, 6 km south of the town.
 Trains from and to Leer and Oldenburg halt there every hour.

 The community (and the whole Ammerland region) is famous for its tree nurseries.
 They grow rhododendrons that are sold outside Germany as well.
-The slightly acid pet soil is very suitable for this type of horticulture.
+The slightly acid peat soil is very suitable for this type of horticulture.